 Whereas the Hue, being a closed network system with a single access point on a hub, has no problems with finding the right spot with the best signal strength through a mesh network.
 Moreover, they may connect through various means like your cellphone network, a router, or an Ethernet, giving it better and more stable connectivity.
 However, take note there have also been issues with regard to hacking for the Hue System.

 Hue offers three color ranges for their light bulbs: White, White Ambiance, and White and Color Ambiance.
 The White and Color Ambiance has the option of 16 million colors.
 The white is limited to being a regular bulb with smart control, whilst the White Ambiance has different temperatures of white available.

 The LIFX is commonly reported to have the best saturation and produce the most impressive colors.

-However, if you were to compare LIFX’s light strips with Philips Hue’s, this comparison gets turned around.
-LIFX only has 700 lumens while Philips Hue up to a staggering 1,600 lumens which trumps it considerably.
+However, if you were to compare LIFX’s light strips with Hue’s, this comparison gets turned around.
+LIFX only has 700 lumens while Hue has up to a staggering 1,600 lumens which trumps it considerably.

-In terms of compatibility, the Philips Hue can connect to many smart hubs from Wink, Samsung, Amazon and Google.
+In terms of compatibility, Hue can connect to many smart hubs from Wink, Samsung, Amazon, and Google.
 LIFX is relatively limited in this capacity, just working with Samsung.
 This may be subject to change.

-The Philips may be controlled by a variety of third party apps that allows you to adjust lighting while the LIFX has an app which has a sleek user interface and easy-to-use color wheel for changing colors.
+The Hue may be controlled by a variety of third-party apps that allows you to adjust lighting while the LIFX has an app which has a sleek user interface and easy-to-use color wheel for changing colors.